 The City of East Lansing encourages community members to be prepared in the event of an emergency, such as a natural disaster or an act of violence.
 Residents can sign up for emergency alerts and advisories from area law enforcement agencies, while also garnering important knowledge from helpful online resources.

-Sign up to receive pre-recorded emergency telephone notification/information messages from Ingham County.
+Sign up online to receive Capital Area Ingham County Alerts from participating jurisdictions in Ingham County.

 The Michigan State University Police Department is responsible for developing and distributing timely warning and emergency notification messages.
 These messages are intended to warn the community about certain crimes and potentially dangerous situations on or near campus.
 You do not have to be a student or faculty/staff member to sign up, you can sign up as a guest at alert.msu.edu.